capytaine/capytaine/docs/user_manual/export_output.rst

 .. note::
-    Exporting more outputs such as pressure field on the hull in a NetCDF file is begin considered in the future.
+    Exporting more outputs such as pressure field on the hull in a NetCDF file is considered in the future.
-    See https://github.com/capytaine/capytaine/issue/??? for some example of
+    See https://github.com/capytaine/capytaine/issues/520 for examples of such outputs.
-    such outputs.

 Wamit format
 ~~~~~~~~~~~~